Mellick-Bot/fosscord.js/README.md

 ## About

-fosscord.js is a fork of [fosscord.js](https://fosscord.js.org/) that allows you to easily interact with the [Fosscord API](https://docs.fosscord.com/) and is backwards compatible to fosscord.js.
+fosscord-gopnik is a fork of [fosscord-gopnik](https://fosscord-gopnik.org/) that allows you to easily interact with the [Fosscord API](https://docs.fosscord.com/) and is backwards compatible to fosscord-gopnik.

-### Fosscord.js
+### fosscord-gopnik

 - Object-oriented
 - Predictable abstractions